danielebart/discovery-one/README.md

 [![API](https://img.shields.io/badge/API-14%2B-brightgreen.svg?style=flat)](https://android-arsenal.com/api?level=14)
 [![License MIT](https://img.shields.io/badge/License-MIT-red.svg)](https://opensource.org/licenses/MIT)

 Navigation in Android has always been a pain.
-This library abstracts the Android navigation allowing to easily create framework-agnostic Routes through an annotation processor and to navigate across your app without using a `Context`.
+This library abstracts the Android navigation allowing to easily create framework-agnostic Routes through an annotation processor and to navigate across your app without using a `Context` (with some caveats of course :D).

-*This library is still in experimental phase and uses the new androidx activity and fragment libraries for registering results... don't use it in production!*
+*This library is just an experiment and uses the new androidx activity and fragment libraries for registering results... don't use it in production!*

 ## Setup
 #### Jcenter